louane20/Bandit-WriteUp/bandit22/README.md

 Shell scripts contain ASCII text and are written using a text editor, word processor or graphical user interface (GUI).
 The content of the script is a series of commands in a language that can be interpreted by the shell.
 Functions that shell scripts support include loops, variables, if/then/else statements, arrays and shortcuts.
 Once complete, the file is saved typically with a .txt or .sh extension and in a location that the shell can access.

 - (#!/bin/bash ) What exactly is this ?
+This first line (#!/bin/bash or #!/bin/sh) has a name.
+It is known as ‘she-bang‘(shabang).
+This derives from the concatenation of the tokens sharp (#) and bang (!).  it tells the shell what program to interpret the script with, when executed.
+We have often seen variety of she-bang or script header.
+We often wonder why is that particular script using that particular she-bang, why not some other.
+On Unix-like Operating systems we have a choice of multiple shells.
+The shell is responsible not only for the little prompts but also interpreting the commands of the script.
+Thus the shell plays an important role specially when we implement big and complex logics using conditions, pipes, loops , etc. /bin/bash is the most common shell used as default shell for user login of the linux system.
+The shell’s name is an acronym for Bourne-again shell.
+Bash can execute the vast majority of scripts and thus is widely used because it has more features, is well developed and better syntax.

 ## Let's try
+Well..it seems that this level is similar to the previous one..so let's try first to follow the same steps with complete stupidity, then let's go deeper and explain everything in detail.

+- First, let's go to the directory /etc/cron.d/ and take a look at what's inside.
+Since we are looking for the bandit 23 password, let's read the file cronjob_bandit23.
+In it we will find the script cronjob_bandit23.sh.
+Let's see what it contains.
+``
+bandit22@bandit:~$ cd  /etc/cron.d/
+bandit22@bandit:/etc/cron.d$ ls
+cronjob_bandit15_root  cronjob_bandit17_root  cronjob_bandit22  cronjob_bandit23  cronjob_bandit24  cronjob_bandit25_root
+bandit22@bandit:/etc/cron.d$ cat cronjob_bandit23
+@reboot bandit23 /usr/bin/cronjob_bandit23.sh  &> /dev/null
+* * * * * bandit23 /usr/bin/cronjob_bandit23.sh  &> /dev/null
+bandit22@bandit:/etc/cron.d$ cat /usr/bin/cronjob_bandit23.sh
+#!/bin/bash
+myname=$(whoami)
+mytarget=$(echo I am user $myname | md5sum | cut -d ' ' -f 1)
+echo "Copying passwordfile /etc/bandit_pass/$myname to /tmp/$mytarget"
+``
+cat /etc/bandit_pass/$myname > /tmp/$mytarget
+bandit22@bandit:/etc/cron.d$ . /usr/bin/cronjob_bandit23.sh
+Copying passwordfile /etc/bandit_pass/bandit22 to /tmp/8169b67bd894ddbb4412f91573b38db3
+bandit22@bandit:/etc/cron.d$ cd /tmp/8169b67bd894ddbb4412f91573b38db3
+-bash: cd: /tmp/8169b67bd894ddbb4412f91573b38db3: Not a directory bandit22@bandit:/etc/cron.d$ cat /tmp/8169b67bd894ddbb4412f91573b38db3
+Yk7owGAcWjwMVRwrTesJEwB7WVOiILLI

 ## Solution